novifinancial/serde-reflection/serde-reflection/README.md

 system requires us to return valid Rust values of type `V::Value`, where `V` is the type of a given `visitor`.
 This contraint limits the way we can stop graph traversal to only a few cases.

-The first 3 cases are what we have called *possible recursion points* above:
+The first 4 cases are what we have called *possible recursion points* above:

 * while visiting an `Option<T>` for the second time, we choose to return the value `None` to stop;
 * while visiting an `Seq<T>` for the second time, we choose to return the empty sequence `[]`;
+* while visiting an `Map<K, V>` for the second time, we choose to return the empty map `{}`;
 * while visiting an `enum T` for the second time, we choose to return the first variant, i.e. a "base case" by assumption (1) above.

+TODO ([#5](https://github.com/facebookincubator/serde-reflection/issues/5)): the detection of "the second time" above is currently only effective for enums.

 In addition to these 3 cases,